Last Updated on

 Sometimes when you see a bird in a field guide, you don’t get a real sense of their size.
 Here you can compare the three birds side by side.

-Remember the female Great-Tailed Grackle from poolside in Cancun?
-Here is a male Great-Tailed Grackle in the park in Merida.
+Remember the female Great-Tailed Grackle we saw at poolside in Cancun?
+Here is a male Great-Tailed Grackle in the city park in Merida.
 That is one impressive tail!

 More Mexican Birds

-Birds Seen on Our Second Visit: We visited the Yucatan again last summer and saw more cool birds.
+Birds Seen on Our Second Visit: We visited the Yucatan again the following summer and saw more cool birds.
 You can read about them in my More Birds of Mexico post.

-During our ten days in the Yucatan, I saw thirty-two species of birds while “birding around the edges.”
-A few were birds I’ve seen here in the States but most were new to me.
-Seeing them, watching what they did and trying to identifying them was a lot of fun (and my obsession hopefully didn’t drive the people I was spending time with too very crazy!)
+During our ten days in Mexico’s Yucatan, I saw thirty-two species of birds while “birding around the edges.”
+A few were birds I’ve seen here in the States, but most were new to me.
+Seeing these birds, watching what they did and trying to identifying them was a lot of fun (and my obsession hopefully didn’t drive the people I was spending time with too very crazy!)

 To figure out what they were, I used a variety of birding apps on my iPhone.
 You can learn about them in my Apps to ID Birds in Mexico post.